 Unfortunately, many people ignore these warnings and choose to travel.
 For some, the travel is a necessity.
 For others, it is not.
 Those who travel without a genuine need are taking their lives into their own hands, and risk hypothermia, frostbite and even death as a result.
 The best way to survive a blizzard is by staying at home.

 Those who find themselves having to travel during blizzard conditions will do well to pack a blizzard survival kit before winter even hits.
 This will ensure that their vehicle is well-stocked with the necessities of life that can keep them from having a situation turn from bad to worse.

 Other than air, the most important commodity that is necessary for human life is water.
 Those who are getting ready to travel when a blizzard warning in effect should pack plenty of water.
-Eating snow is not a viable option because of the very low water content and the cold temperature that will take energy to cool down.
-Several liters of water will help people who are stuck in a blizzard to survive.
+Eating snow is not a viable option because of the very low water content and the cold temperature that will take energy to heat.
+Several liters of water will help people who are stuck in a blizzard survive.